DelphiWorlds/HowTo/Readme.md

 ## Description

-A collection of demos and code designed to illustrate "how to" do various things, particularly when using the [Kastri library](https://github.com/DelphiWorlds/Kastri).
+A collection of demos, code and other information designed to illustrate "how to" do various things, particularly when using the [Kastri library](https://github.com/DelphiWorlds/Kastri).

 Compatible with [Embarcadero](https://wwww.embarcadero.com) [Delphi](https://www.embarcadero.com/products/delphi)